worldline/TrainingAngular2/README.md

 <h2> Aim </h2>
 <p>
-	Provide a training support based on Angular2 and for Angular2
+	Provide a training support based on Angular2 and for Angular2.
+	Slides are accessible
+	<a href="http://worldline.github.io/TrainingAngular2/gh/" target="_blank">here</a>
 </p>

 <h2>Environment</h2>